 In 2012, pineberries were imported into the United States for commercial sale for the first time.
 They were available in New York from early May until mid-June.
 They were available in New York at Dean & DeLuca, Eataly, and Agata & Valentina.
 They were available for $5.99 per half-pint until after the middle of May, at which time the price increased to $7.99 for the same quantity.

 While the official promotional materials laud the pineberry as a heavenly taste experience, some food critics aren’t as high on the newly commercialized designer fruit.
 It’s flavor has been referred to as watery, nippy, and tasting like an unripe strawberry.
 However, like most things, taste preferences are highly subjective, and there are equally numerous positive taste experiences on record.
 So, judge for yourself.
-The pineberry is not available commercially in the U.S.A. yet, but they will likely be sold again in the United Kingdom next year.
+The pineberries themselves are not widely available commercially in the U.S.A. yet, but they will likely be sold again in the United Kingdom next year.
 You can, however, buy your own pineberry plants by using the links below.

 Pineberries have been researched and developed an infinitesimally small amount compared to the common Garden Strawberry.
 Consequently, while there are hundreds of unique and productive varieties of your typical strawberry, the pineberry varieties available today are very few in number.
-The variety cultivated by VitalBerry BV cannot, at present, be purchased as strawberry plants, plugs, or crowns for home growing.
-The pineberry varieties that are available are the ‘White Pine’, ‘White Carolina’, and ‘White D’ cultivars.
+The variety cultivated by VitalBerry BV cannot, at present, be purchased as strawberry plants, plugs, or crowns for home growing outside of the Netherlands.
+However, Beekers Berries' Berries @ Home is scheduled to begin offering pineberry plants in the United States and Canada in early 2014.
+More information will be published nearer the time, along with detailed introduction dates and sales channels.
+The pineberry varieties that are available are the ‘White Pine', ‘White Carolina', ‘White D', and ‘Natural Albino' cultivars.

 A less stereotypical pineberry variety is White Carolina.
 The pineberries exposed to direct sun will usually have a more evident pink flush than the others.
 Additionally, this variety is very susceptible to leaf scorch and will likely require fungicides to control it.
 Organic fungicides may or may not be sufficient to keep it in check.
 This variety will likely be replaced if and when pineberry research develops more hardy cultivars.